Cray-HPE/docs-csm/upgrade/update_management_network.md

 - Usage [BGP](../operations/update_bgp_neighbors.md)

 (ARUBA & MELLANOX) Verify the BGP neighbors are configured as passive.
 Example configuration below.
-(ARUBA) The peering between the switches is NOT configured as passive, ONLY the peerings with the workers.
+(ARUBA) The peering between the switches is NOT configured as passive, ONLY the peerings with the worker nodes.

 ```
 router bgp 65533